 Staff observe how the proposed amendments do not impact natural resources or open spaces.
 Staff incorporate the scope of work description above in response to Goal 2.
 This amendment proposal does not add, subtract, or modify the list / description of historic resources identified in the Historical Property Overlay Zone.
-Nevertheless, the amendments included a number of provisions that will ensure that future development in is satisfied.
+Nevertheless, the amendments included a number of provisions that will ensure that future development in the district is compatible with the designated landmarks in the CBO.
+Staff find that Goal 5 is satisfied.